sshuttle/sshuttle/README.rst

    Otherwise sshuttle may attempt to intercept the ssh packets, which will not work.
 Use the `--exclude` parameter for this.

+4. Similarly, UDP return packets (including DNS) could get intercepted and bounced back.
+This is the case if you have a broad subnet such as ``0.0.0.0/0`` that includes the IP address of the client.
+Use the `--exclude` parameter for this.

-4. You do need the `--method=tproxy` parameter, as above.
+5. You do need the `--method=tproxy` parameter, as above.

-5. The routes for the outgoing packets must already exist.
+6. The routes for the outgoing packets must already exist.
 For example, if your connection does not have IPv6 support, no IPv6 routes will exist, IPv6 packets will not be generated and sshuttle cannot intercept them::